ternaus/ternaus.github.io/_posts/2020-12-01-Airbnb-Thanksgiving-Burglary.markdown

 ---
 layout: single
 title:  "Airbnb.
 Thanksgiving.
 Burglary."
-excerpt: "Shit happens.
+excerpt: "Bad things happen.
 And sometimes it is not our fault."
 categories: incident
 tags: crime incident